djferranti/djferranti.github.io/docs/_pages/CV.md

 permalink: /cv/
 author_profile: true
 ---
-Last updated: August 4, 2025
+Last updated: December 5, 2025
+You may need to refresh the page once or twice to view the pdf on some browsers.

 <embed src="/assets/CV/resume.pdf" type="application/pdf"/>